ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.99.6:
+        *   Added 'o' keystroke to seqroll to toggle recording ('r' already used to randomize notes).
+        *   Follow-ons to issue #3:
+            *   Added a qscrollslave to allow QScrollArea to ignore the arrow keys.
+            *   This allows the pattern editor pains to remai in sync with the seqroll while still allowing use of the hjkl keys.
+The arrow keys work only if the seqroll has keyboard focus.
+        *   Follow-ons to issue #110:
+            *   Addition of Start menu entries for Windows.
+            *   Fixed event::is_desired(), which affected changing note velocities in the pattern editor's data pane.
     *   Version 0.99.5:
         *   Greatly enhanced the event editor tab and the events that can be view and modified.